Shop for Plans

 The CMS Interoperability Rule enables customers of certain plans to access their health care data through a number of different health care applications.
 As a result, customers have the ability to view their health care data and share their health care data in new ways with other parties, such as providers or caregivers.

-In order to enable a customer to use an application to access their health care data, the third party application developer must first connect with Cigna’s system.
+In order to enable a customer to use an application to access their health care data, the third party application developer must first connect with our system.
 The customer using the application then may authorize the application to request access to the customer’s data.
-Consistent with privacy laws, Cigna protects customers’ health care data when it is in Cigna's systems and in connection with its transfer to third parties like applications that customers may use.
+Consistent with privacy laws, Cigna HealthcareSM protects customers’ health care data when it is in our systems and in connection with its transfer to third parties like applications that customers may use.

-These third party applications that customers use to access to their health care data are not Cigna companies and are not subcontractors for Cigna companies.
-Cigna cannot, and does not, control the actions of external applications customers may use to access their health care data.
+These third party applications that customers use to access to their health care data are not The Cigna GroupSM companies and are not subcontractors for The Cigna Group companies.
+Cigna Healthcare cannot, and does not, control the actions of external applications customers may use to access their health care data.

 You can use the resources below to understand how to protect the privacy and security of your health information while considering whether to use a particular third party application to access your health care data.